 Section – Context of work (planning)

 The context of the present work arises from the Innovative Collaborative Work Environments for Individuals and Teams in Design and Engineering project (CoSPaces).
-CoSPaces (EC-IST FP6) was a project with funds from European Community (EC) with the goal to provide digital solutions in a collaborative workspace between individuals, teams and enterprises.
+CoSPaces was an European Research project aiming to provide digital solutions in a collaborative workspace between individuals, teams and enterprises.
 The project expected to achieve the former by improving collaboration methods, like human communication and knowledge sharing support, taking advantage and improving existing IT systems.

-The contribution of this dissertation to CoSPaces is related to the Component of Collaboration Tools, specifically the Knowledge Management sub-component.
-This sub-component is responsible to provide knowledge capable functionalities to CoSPaces main goal.

 The present work described in this dissertation was also part of a PhD Thesis, namely “Semantic enrichment of knowledge sources supported by domain ontologies”, whose main goal was to “introduce a novel conceptual framework to support the creation of knowledge representations based on enriched Semantic Vectors, using the classical vector space model approach extended with ontological support” (Costa, 2014).
 The contribution for this thesis was the proposal of an ontology learning method based in knowledge discovery techniques.

 This work from this dissertation also adapt some resources from, SEKS (Figueiras, 2012), namely the ontology adopted.

+FALTA O E-COGNOS!!!

 Section – Document Structure